sparkflows/sparkflows-docs/docs/installation-upgrading/configuring-https-fire.rst

 Configuring HTTPS for Fire
 ==========================

-The Fire server can listen on HTTPS.
+Fire server can listen on HTTPS.
 Fire Server comes with a pre-configured keystore.

 Below are the steps for configuring Fire with your keystore and certificates.